 Leaf retention: Evergreen.

 Growth rate: Rapid.

 Mature Size: 6' high and wide.
-Needs 8' diameter space for growth.
+It needs an eight foot diameter space for sufficient

-Flowers: Five yellow, cupped petals, fragrant, growing in clusters.
+Flowers: Five yellow, cupped petals, growing in clusters, fragrant.

 Bloom: Winter to spring.

 Fruit: Flat bean pod, green turning to brown.
 The beans are edible when cooked.

 Leaves: Feathery-looking, narrow and linear petioles (leaf stems) that function as

 leaves, light green to gray-green, covered in tiny hairs.

 Wildlife: The flowers attract butterflies and bees.
 The seeds attract small birds.